andreasthoelke/dotvim/help.md

 ## the current cursor in alacritty

 - the current cursor has these shifting colors depending on the foreground color the cursor is on.
-- and when I leave instert mode and jump somewhere it blinks once!!
+- and when I leave insert mode and jump somewhere it blinks once!!
 - and it becomes hollow when the window is not active.

 * still, a slightly thicker insert mode cursor